Optimal Partitioning for Dual-Pivot Quicksort: Introduction

+The partitioning cost of some algorithms presented in this paper will have a non-constant lower order term.
+Utilizing the Continuous Master Theorem of \cite{Roura01}, we prove that \eqref{eq:1} describes the average cost even if the partitioning cost is $a \cdot n + O(n^{1-\varepsilon})$ for some $\varepsilon > 0$.
 Throughout the present paper all that interests us is the constant factor with the leading term.
 (The reader should be warned that for real-life $n$ the linear term, which can even be negative, can have a big influence on the average number of comparisons.)

 The second observation is that the partitioning cost depends on certain details of the partitioning procedure.
 This is in contrast to standard quicksort with one pivot where partitioning always takes $n-1$ comparisons.
 In \cite{nebel12} it is shown that Yaroslavskiy's partitioning procedure uses $\frac{19}{12}n + O(1)$ comparisons on average, while Sedgewick's uses $\frac{16}{9}n + O(1)$ many.
 The analysis of these two algorithms is based on the study of how certain pointers move through the array, at which positions elements are compared to the pivots, which of the two pivots is used for the first comparison, and how swap operations exchange two elements in the array.
 For understanding what is going on, however, it is helpful to forget about concrete implementations with loops in which pointers sweep across arrays and entries are swapped, and look at partitioning with two pivots in a more abstract way.
 For simplicity we shall always assume that the input is a permutation of $\{1,\ldots,n\}$.
 Now pivots $p$ and $q$ with $p<q$ are chosen.
 The task is to \emph{classify} the remaining $n-2$ elements into classes ``small'' ($s=p-1$ many), ``medium'' ($m=q-p-1$ many), and ``large'' ($\ell=n-p$ many), by comparing these elements one after the other with the smaller pivot or the larger pivot, or both of them if necessary.
 Note that for symmetry reasons it is inessential in which order the elements are treated.
 The only choice the algorithm can make is whether to compare the current element with the smaller pivot or the larger pivot first.
 Let the random variable $S_2$ denote the number of small elements compared with the larger pivot first, and let $L_2$ denote the number of large elements compared with the smaller pivot first.
 Then the total number of comparisons is $n-2 + m + S_2 + L_2.$